compsocialscience/summer-institute/2019/boston/index.md

 Cambridge, MA 02142

-# Partners
+# Sponsors

-We thank IDSS for providing the space and look forward to announcing additional partners in the coming months.
+We thank IDSS for providing the space and look forward to announcing additional sponsors for this partner location in the coming months.

 <img class="img-responsive" alt="IDSS logo" src="{{ site.baseurl }}{% link 2019/boston/images/idss_logo.jpg %}" width = "200">